Towards a logic of affordances: Information systems

 where each label is interpreted as the state of one of the four environments.
 For each $i$, $V^{E}_{\mathrm{state}_{i}}$ is the power set of the set diodes of $e_i$.
 E.g., Since $e_4$ is equipped with sixteen diodes, $V^{E}_{\mathrm{state}_{4}}$ has $2^{16}=65536$ elements, each one indicating which of the diodes are on, and which are off.
 Thus, $\emptyset$ is the value indicating that all the diodes are off, while the value $\{d^{e_4}_1,d^{e_4}_2\}$ says that $d^{e_4}_1,d^{e_4}_2$ are both on, and the remaining two are off.
 Each information function $f_E\colon E\to\prod_{i\leqslant 4}V^{E}_{\mathrm{state}_{i}}$ describes conjunctively the states in which all four environments are simultaneously.
 For example, the function $f_E$ with the following values

-corresponds to the configuration of four environments in which: in $e_1$ one diode is active, in $e_2$ no diode is active, in $e_3$ two diodes are active, and in $e_4$ eight.
+corresponds to the configuration of four environments where in $e_1$ one diode is active, in $e_2$ no diode is active, in $e_3$ two diodes are active, and in $e_4$ eight.
 Even in such a relatively simple environment we have

 functions $f_E$ and as many information systems with the skeleton $\klam{E,\Omega^E,\{V^E_{\mathrm{state}_{i}}\mid i\leqslant 4\}}$.
 Observe that the skeleton from this example can be obtained from four simpler skeletons of the kind described in Example~\ref{ex:IS-four-diodes}.
 The difference lies in the fact that in this example we can look into the structure of the elements of each $e\in E$.\QED \end{example}